-Your permit will be reviewed under provisions in the Residential Specialty Code (formerly the One and Two Family Dwelling Specialty Code) based on the 2003 IRC.
+Your permit will be reviewed under provisions in the current Oregon Residential Specialty Code.
 View more information on building codes.

 In general, when changing the use of a space, such as converting unfinished storage or utility areas to finished living space, the building code requires that the remodeled area conform to current code.
 The Bureau of Development Services has established alternative standards specifically for conversion projects.
-[Coverting Attics, Basements and Garages to Living Space]
+These standards are listed in Brochure #9, Converting Attics, Basements and Garages to Living Space.

 How to Check your House’s History